sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ![][db2]

 **DB2 Driver**
-Differenct DB2 version has differenct driver.You can download jdbc version from below links.
+ We only tested Db2 11.1 version.You can download jdbc version from below links.
 [http://www-01.ibm.com/support/docview.wss?uid=swg21363866](http://www-01.ibm.com/support/docview.wss?uid=swg21363866)
 The IBM Data Server Driver for JDBC and SQLJ package includes two JDBC drivers:
 db2jcc.jar - This driver is based on the JDBC 3 specification